 - Grant you anonymity on the web by masking your public IP and relocating you to a server in another country.

-- Access Geo or government blocked content in a secure environment, including entertainment streaming services and social media platforms.
+- Access geo or government blocked content in a secure environment, including entertainment streaming services and social media platforms.

 But here’s the thing.